juliancabezas/Convolutional_Neural_Networks_CIFAR10/README.md

 ## Environment

-This repo was tested under a Linux 64 bit OS, using Python 3.7.7
+This repo was tested under a Linux 64 bit OS, using Python 3.7.7, PyTorch 1.6.0 and TorchVision 0.7.0

+It was also tested in Google Colab (https://colab.research.google.com/) with GPU enabled

 ## How to run this repo